Somalia declares UN envoy persona non grata

 NAIROBI, Kenya (AP) - Somalia’s government has ordered the United Nations envoy to the country to leave, amid questions over the arrest of the al-Shabab extremist group’s former deputy leader who had run for a regional presidency.

 A foreign ministry statement late Tuesday accuses Nicholas Haysom of diplomatic overreach that violated the Horn of Africa nation’s sovereignty, declaring him “persona non grata.”
+He arrived as envoy a few months ago.

-Haysom had questioned the legal basis used in the arrest last month of Mukhtar Robow and whether U.N.-funded regional police in the Southwest were involved.
+Haysom had questioned the legal basis used in the arrest last month of Mukhtar Robow, a former al-Shabab spokesman who defected from the group in 2017, and whether U.N.-funded regional police in the Southwest were involved.

-Ethiopian troops who are part of the African Union force in Somalia and Somali police arrested Robow days before the regional election.
+Ethiopian troops who are part of the African Union force in Somalia and Somali police arrested Robow days before the regional election in which Robow had been a leading candidate.
 Deadly protests followed.
+Ethiopia has not commented.

-Robow was flown to Mogadishu and has been held in a prison run by Somalia’s intelligence agency.
+Robow was flown to Somalia’s capital, Mogadishu, and has been held in a prison run by Somalia’s intelligence agency.

+A U.N. spokesman said they were not commenting now, and Haysom did not immediately respond.
+Instead, Haysom and the spokesman for the U.N. secretary-general late Tuesday issued statements strongly condemning a mortar attack that hit the main U.N. compound in Mogadishu earlier in the day.
+Seven mortars landed inside the compound, leaving two U.N. staffers and a contractor with non-life-threatening injuries, Haysom’s statement said.
+Al-Shabab claimed responsibility.

+Robow’s arrest has been seen as a high-profile test of Somalia’s treatment of defectors from the al-Qaida-linked al-Shabab, Africa’s most active extremist group.
+Somalia’s government welcomed his defection but not his popular candidacy to lead Southwest state, which took some officials by surprise.

 Copyright © 2019 The Washington Times, LLC.